CesBear/100DaysOfCode/README.md

 # 100DaysOfCode
-### Code for at least an hour daily.
+### Code for at least an hour daily, but more focused on Javascript Testing Frameworks

 ## About
 This is a personal challenge, everyone is free to join, my goal is to dive into Javascript testing frameworks.
+In México organizations there is a lack of Javascript testing in the QA role.
+Most of the Unit Testing and JS testing is doing by Devs.
+The goal of this is to get knowlege and we as a QA be able to give feedback to developers in every phase of the project.
+So I decided to learn and practice on JS frameworks.

 ## Specs
 For everyday code, I will post, update, and share a repo of what I did that day.